lando-systems/website/readme.md

 This configuration is used for the [lando.systems](https://lando.systems) website.
 As of Nov 2023, the site is hosted on a [DigitalOcean](https://www.digitalocean.com/) droplet running Docker 23 on Ubuntu 22.

+### New server setup

+Documentation for setting up a new server via [Digital Ocean](https://www.digitalocean.com) can be found in [this comment on issue #9](https://github.com/lando-systems/website/issues/9#issuecomment-1826195088)

 ### Files and host directory structure

+The following files found in the `/server` directory are used to configure the web server:
-- `./server/httpd.conf` - Apache `httpd` configuration file
+- `httpd.conf` - Apache `httpd` configuration file
-- `./server/mime.types` - Apache `httpd` mime type definitions
+- `mime.types` - Apache `httpd` mime type definitions
-- `./server/compose.yaml` - Docker compose file for `httpd` web server container
+- `compose.yaml` - Docker compose configuration for `httpd` web server container

+The Docker compose configuration in `compose.yaml`:
+- lives in `/srv/httpd` - the web server root directory on the host machine
 - creates a container named `httpd` based on the standard [httpd image](https://hub.docker.com/_/httpd)
 - exposes ports 80 and 443 on the host machine for non-ssl and ssl traffic respectively
 - mounts **host** folders and files to the web server container
-    - `/srv/httpd` - the web server root directory, `compose.yaml` lives here
     - `/srv/httpd/logs` - the `httpd` log directory
-    - `/srv/httpd/conf` - the `httpd` configuration directory, contains:
+    - `/srv/httpd/conf` - the `httpd` configuration directory
-      - `httpd.conf`
-      - `mime.types`
-      - [Let's Encrypt](https://letsencrypt.org/) certificates created and renewed by [certbot](https://certbot.eff.org/)
     - `/srv/httpd/html` - the `httpd` web document root, contains:
       - the static website files (everything under `/public`)
       - a `.well-known` directory for Let's Encrypt certificate verification

-### New server setup

-TODO - document the initial web server configuration, what all needs to be done to spin up a new VM that can serve the site

 ## Deployment